 Your statement of purpose should make clear that you understand the kinds of courses we offer and the research interests of our faculty and substantiate how your own interests intersect with our faculty expertise.
 Give a detailed account of the reasons and circumstances that led to your decision to undertake graduate work in the Department of African Cultural Studies.
 Include references to your academic work, your short-term and long-term goals, your personal relationship to or interests in the fields we study, and your knowledge of any African languages.
 If your transcripts reflect any any negative episodes in your academic career, e.g., a poor grade or a dropped course, you may explain them here.

 The department will make secondary use of your purpose statement to assess the style and substance of your writing.
 We recommend a length of 500-1000 words.
 The scope of your discussion and the level of detail that you choose to provide will be part of our assessment.
-You may wish to review resources such as the UW–Madison Writer's Handbook and the extensive Purdue Online Writing Lab (OWL) for writing guidance.

 - CV or Résumé